What International Students Need to Know

 FIRST YEAR STUDENTS (NON-EU):

-Please, remember that travelling with ricevuta outside the Schengen area is permitted (whether it is for going back to your home country or to any other country of interest based on your Passport), while travelling within the Schengen area is possible only if your VISA is still valid.
+Please, REMEMBER THAT, with a valid Visa, travelling with ricevuta OUTSIDE the Schengen area is permitted (whether it is for going back to your home country or to any other country of interest based on your Passport and on other countries immigration regulations).
+Always check entry requirements in foreign countries before planning your trip!

 ALL OTHER STUDENTS (NON-EU):

-If you have sent your residence permit renewal application and you have been given the Postal receipt (ricevuta) you can travel with it.
+If you have sent your residence permit renewal application and you have been given the postal receipt (ricevuta postale) you can travel with it outside of Italy.

 Let’s make examples: